Newsmaker | A row a day for arrested Telangana BJP MLA Raja Singh; party says ‘acts on own’

 Sources in the BJP said party leaders do not always agree with what Raja Singh says or does.
 “He makes his own decisions.
 He hardly meets or confers with party leaders and remains aloof.
 Senior leaders tolerate him because he is a loyal member of the party,” a BJP functionary said.

-The latest row though may be tougher to wish away for the BJP, with the Modi government having battled diplomatic heat over similar remarks by spokesperson Nupur Sharma (since suspended) on the Prophet.
+The latest row though was tough to wish away for the BJP, with the Modi government having battled diplomatic heat over similar remarks by spokesperson Nupur Sharma (since suspended) on the Prophet.

 Top News